Renaissance art is known as the rebirth of art. Greek and Roman classical artworks influenced Renaissance art.

 Pope Julius II, a lover of antiquity, immediately acquired the statue.
 The city celebrated with church bells being rung throughout Rome as the Laocoon statue was taken to the Vatican, where the statue still resides.

-This statue had a profound effect on Michelangelo and his work.
-As in favorite artist of the Vatican and Pope.
+This statue profoundly affected Michelangelo and his work as a favorite artist of the Vatican and the Pope.
 Michelangelo spent a lot of time studying this Laocoon statue.

-The statue portrays three people -most notably the Priest Laocoon and his two sons – who are all desperately struggling to stay alive.
-You can see the expressions anf pain on their faces.
+The statue portrays three people -notably the Priest Laocoon and his two sons – desperately struggling to stay alive.
+You can see the expressions and pain on their faces.

 The statues showed muscular movement and power and not just strength.
 It also showed climax and emotion; this kind of climax and emotion in a work f art influenced Michelangelo and many other Renaissance artists.